georgewsu/scala-di-examples/README.md

-helloscaldi
+Scala DI Examples
 ==============

-A simple scala project using sbt and scaldi for dependency injection.
+A simple project demonstrating different ways to implement dependency injection in scala.
 The tests written with scalatest demonstrate using a dependency with a normal configuration and with a mock configuration.

 To run all tests: